 Cultivation: The preference is full or partial sun, and moist to average conditions.
 The soil can contain loam or clay.
 This plant can become stressed out by hot dry weather, often dropping its lower leaves in response, while the remaining leaves may turn yellow or brown.
 Another problem is that the stems often flop over in the absence of supportive vegetation.
 Powdery mildew often afflicts the leaves during the cool, moist weather of the fall.
 This is an easy plant to grow in moist conditions, but it is more difficult to maintain in good condition throughout the year.
 Sometimes it becomes aggressive and spreads vegetatively.

-Range & Habitat: New England Aster occurs throughout Illinois, except in a few southern counties (see Distribution Map).
+Range & Habitat: The native New England Aster occurs throughout Illinois, except in a few southern counties (see Distribution Map).
 It is a common plant.
 Habitats include moist to mesic black soil prairies, clay prairies, thickets, moist meadows in woodlands, open areas along rivers and lakes, fens, abandoned fields, open areas along railroads and roadsides, and miscellaneous waste areas.
 Some populations are probably escapes from cultivated plants.
 This plant colonizes disturbed areas readily, but it also occurs in high quality habitats.

 Faunal Associations: The flowers are visited primarily by long-tongued bees, bee flies, butterflies, and skippers.
 Short-tongued bees and Syrphid flies also visit the flowers, but they collect pollen primarily and are non-pollinating.
 Among the long-tongued bees, are such visitors as bumblebees, honeybees, Miner bees, and large Leaf-Cutting bees.
 Cross-pollination by these insects is essential, otherwise the seeds will be infertile.
 The caterpillars of many moths feed on various parts of this and other asters (see Moth Table).
 Other insects feeding on this plant include Lygus lineolaris (Tarnished Plant Bug), Poccilocapsus lineatus (Four-Lined Plant Bug), Corythuche marmorata (Chrysanthemum Lace Bug), and Macrosiphum euphoriaca (Potato Aphid).
 The seeds and leaves of this plant are eatened to a limited extent by the Wild Turkey, while deer, livestock, and rabbits occasionally browse on the foliage, sometimes eating the entire plant.
 However, New England Aster isn't a preferred food source for these animals.

 Photographic Location: The photographs were taken at Judge Webber Park in Urbana, Illinois.